octobercms/docs/2.x/services/validation.md

 #### required_if:_field_,_value_,...

 The field under validation must be present if the _field_ field is equal to any _value_.

+<a name="rule-required-unless"></a>
+#### required_unless:anotherfield,value,...

+The field under validation must be present and not empty unless the anotherfield field is equal to any value.

 <a name="rule-required-with"></a>
 #### required_with:_foo_,_bar_,...